PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/README.md

 with App-Owns-Data embedding.

 **PowerBiEmbedManager** must call the Power BI REST API for two different reasons.
-First, it much acquire embedding data associated with a specific report ID such as the Embed Url.
+First, it much acquire embedding data such as the Embed Url associated with a specific report ID.
 Second, **PowerBiEmbedManager** must call the Power BI REST API to generate embed tokens which are required with App-Owns-Data embedding.